-IRR does a better job of answering the question, “What are the average returns on the dollars I personally deposited into Betterment?” as opposed to “How well does Betterment design and manage the portfolios I have with them?”
+IRR aims to answer the question, “What are the average returns on the dollars I deposited into Betterment?” as opposed to “How well does Betterment design and manage the portfolios I have with them?”

-In other words, the time-weighted return tells you about the performance of the underlying portfolio itself, while the IRR tells you about the degree to which you benefited from the performance of that portfolio based on the time frame in which you were invested in it.
+In other words, the time-weighted return tells you about the performance of the underlying portfolio itself, while the IRR tells you about the degree to which you benefited from the performance of that portfolio based on the time frame and amounts in which you invested in it.

 Here’s an example to help explain how IRR is affected by your cash flows, versus the underlying portfolio itself:

 Let’s say there’s a statistic that says Denver, Colorado is sunny for 250 days a year on average.
 That’s about 70% of the days in a year.
-But you went on a trip to Denver for five days, and it was overcast for four of the days you were there.
+But you went on a trip to Denver for five days, and it was overcast for four days.
 In your personal experience of Denver, it was only sunny 20% of the time, in contrast with its average rate of 70% sunny days.

 In this weather example, the average of 70% sunny days in Denver is analogous to the time-weighted return.
-The 20% sunny days that you experienced during your five-day trip is similar to your IRR for a given time period.
-It’s personalized, and it matters to you, but it doesn’t fully describe the weather in Denver, and it shouldn’t inform what you should expect weather in Denver to be like in the future.
+The 20% sunny days that you experienced during your five-day trip are similar to your IRR for a given time period.
+It’s personalized, and it matters to you, but doesn’t fully describe the weather in Denver, and it wouldn’t inform what you should expect the weather in Denver to be like in the future.

 The date you traveled to Denver is similar to when you decided to make a large deposit into your investment portfolio.
 The IRR figure is affected by your deposits and withdrawals.
-Your simple earnings are also affected by your deposits and withdrawals, but IRR does a better job of describing your returns than simple earnings, because it’s sensitive to the amount of time that your dollars were invested.
-IRR gives more weight to returns on dollars that have been invested for longer.
-IRR can be useful, especially in comparison to TWR.
-But, for most investors at Betterment, IRR is not the return figure that answers the question they are trying to answer.
+Your simple earnings are also affected by your deposits and withdrawals, but IRR can describe your returns because it can be sensitive to the amount of time your dollars were invested.
+IRR gives weight to returns on dollars that have been invested for longer.
+But, for some investors at Betterment, IRR is not the return figure that answers the question they are trying to answer.

-IRR tends to be more relevant for investors if their portfolio manager is not only choosing what they’re invested in, but also when securities are bought and sold.
-We don’t do this at Betterment, because we buy and hold ETFs when you deposit.
-Our investing philosophy is a passive, long-term investing strategy, which has been shown in research to generally outperform most active portfolio management strategies.
-At Betterment, you control the timing of your deposits and withdrawals, not us, so your IRR will tell you more about the luck you had regarding when you made your largest deposits and withdrawals.
+IRR can be more relevant for investors if their portfolio manager is not only choosing what they’re invested in but also when cash enters or leaves the portfolio.
+At Betterment, you initiate deposits and withdrawals, not us, so your IRR will tell you more about the performance of your investments based on your decisions, such as deposits and withdrawals.